cajal/KubernetesMLExample/README.md

 For this part, you can place the yaml file you created in part 5 in your github respo, or just ssh in at-kubemaster1 and make a new yaml file via nano and paste the content over.

-After that you can create the job via kubectl create - f <yaml file name>
+After that you can create the job via kubectl create - f file_name.yaml

 ![](https://paper-attachments.dropbox.com/s_1658B3DA7264DC308DFF541AD5AF9864461502441102D46F84C863C6F8C40A45_1562585411330_image.png)